-Researcher Circumstances provisions for Quality Evaluation 2026 aim to ensure equitable treatment of staff members who have experienced circumstances that have seriously affected the quantity of research outputs and research activity they have been able to produce during the assessment period.
+Researcher Circumstances provisions for Quality Evaluation 2026 aim to ensure staff members who have experienced circumstances that have seriously affected the quantity of research outputs and research-related activities during the assessment period are treated equitably.

-- Researcher Circumstances will be considered by TEOs only in relation to the quantity of research outputs and other aspects of research activity produced during the assessment period. - > TEO-validated Researcher Circumstances will allow a staff member to submit fewer EREs without disadvantage in the assessment.
-The number of EREs will depend on the duration of the Researcher Circumstances. - Panels will only receive the information that a staff member has declared Researcher Circumstances that have been validated by the TEO, the category of Researcher Circumstances claimed, and the duration of the impact. - > Researcher Circumstances are not relevant to assessing the quality of research outputs and activities. - > Staff members may claim one or more than one Researcher Circumstances provision if they are eligible.
+- Researcher Circumstances will be considered by TEOs only in relation to the quantity of research outputs and other aspects of research activity produced during the assessment period. - TEO-validated Researcher Circumstances will allow a staff member to submit fewer EREs without disadvantage in the assessment.
+The number of EREs will depend on the duration of the Researcher Circumstances. - Panels will only receive the information that a staff member has declared Researcher Circumstances that have been validated by the TEO, the category of Researcher Circumstances claimed, and the duration of the impact. - Researcher Circumstances are not relevant to assessing the quality of research outputs and activities. - Staff members may claim one or more than one Researcher Circumstances provision if they are eligible.
 However, all EPs must contain at least one ERE.